rubensayshi/gw2spidy/README.md

 Crawling The Tradingpost
 ------------------------
-A LOT has changed and most likely will continue a while longer ...
-Like I said, join the the IRC channel and we can talk!
 The crawling can be done in 3 ways and I'm gonna explain them a bit before continueing your journey how to use GW2Spidy ;)

 ### listings.json